MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 Also, a v4 skill consumer, the **SimpleRootBot**, demonstrates how to consume the skills and allows you to test them.

+## Create Azure resources for the bots

+Bot-to-bot authentication requires that each participating bot has a valid app ID and password.

+1. Create a Bot Channels Registration for any of the 4 bots as needed.
+1. Record the app ID and password for each one.

 ## Convert each v3 bot to a skill

 To convert an existing bot to a skill bot takes just a few steps, as outlined in the next couple sections.
 For more in-depth information, see [about skills](../skills-conceptual.md).